selfdriven-foundation/selfdriven-university/README.md

 - Building roadmap

 ### Scope
-- Purpose / Value to Society
+- Model Purpose / Value to Society
 - Root of Trust for society (Proof of Activity & Growth)
 - Protocols
 - Identity